Entrepreneurship Creativity: How to Turn Your Passion into Profit and Why It's Important

 Creatively questioning why

-Creative thinking can help entrepreneurs gain new perspectives on the way they run their businesses or solve operational or financial issues.
+Entrepreneurial innovation and creativity can be a powerful tool for entrepreneurs to gain new insights into how they run their businesses or tackle operational or financial challenges.

 Creativity doesn't care if something is "usual" or "normal."
 It merely asks whether something could be done differently.
 Old ways of doing things are replaced by newer, more efficient, and more innovative alternatives.